pivotal/docs-tap/install.hbs.md

 If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
 If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherits that value by default.

-If you use AWS, the default settings creates a classic LoadBalancer.
+If you use AWS, the default settings create a classic LoadBalancer.
 To use the Network LoadBalancer instead of the classic LoadBalancer for ingress, add the following to your `tap-values.yaml`: